abrari-ku/abrari-ku/README.md

 ## Hi there 👋

+Hello!
+My name is Abrari.
+I'm a final-year PhD student (as this profile created in June 2025)  in the Mathematics Department at Khalifa University.
+My research delves into the fascinating world of Rogue Wave Modelling, focusing on numerical simulation, stability, and data-driven approaches.
+While I have a background in coding, I'm now committed to mastering GitHub to efficiently manage my research projects and openly share my code with the wider community.
+I'm eager to build a comprehensive public portfolio of my work.

 <!--
 **abrari-ku/abrari-ku** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.